cfpb/consumerfinance.gov/CONTRIBUTING.md

 #### Known feature differences

+- JavaScript:
-- JavaScript: We do not serve interactive scripting to Internet Explorer 8 and 9 but we do deliver analytics via JavaScript.
+  We do not serve interactive scripting to Internet Explorer 8 and 9, but we do collect analytics via JavaScript.

 #### Resources